WELCOME TO music

 In Years 7, students build on work done at Key Stage 2 through a range of performing and composing topics that focus on rhythm and keyboard work.
 Topics studied include African Music, Gospel Songs, The Blues, Programme Music and Radio Jingles.
 In all units students are encouraged to work in a range of different groupings, and develop their compositional and performance skills

-Furthering their educational journey, those who opt for Music in Years 8 and 9 have access to a range of technology, including a suite of Applemac computers and a state of the art recording studio.
+Furthering their educational journey, students in Years 8 and 9 have access to a range of technology, including a suite of Applemac computers and a state of the art recording studio.
 They apply the skills and knowledge from Year 7 into new context, through using the technology for projects such as Club Dance Music, Film Music and creating Cover Songs.
 The aim of the curriculum in Years 8 and 9 is to instil the skills and knowledge necessary for Key Stage 4 whilst maintaining an enjoyable and innovative curriculum.

 Key stage 4